miloskolarov/Float-exercise/README.md

 # Float-exercise

-A simple exercise in using Float CSS layout
+A simple exercise in using Float CSS layout.